 In accordance with T.C.A. § 67-5-903(f) and TPP Rule 0600-05-.11, the schedule furnished to taxpayers sets forth different categories of TPP and the applicable depreciation rates.
-Absent evidence to the contrary, the fair market value of the taxpayer's TPP, excluding raw materials, supplies and scrap property, is presumed to be either the total acquisition cost to the taxpayer less straight-line depreciation or the residual value, whichever is greater.
+Absent evidence to the contrary, the fair market value of the taxpayer's TPP, excluding raw materials, supplies and scrap property, is presumed to be either the total acquisition cost less straight-line depreciation or the residual value, whichever is greater.
 The resulting value is called a "standard valuation."
 TPP Rule 0600-05-.06(1).

-NOTE: On October 3, 2019, the State Board of Equalization is conducting a rulemaking hearing during which it will consider adopting four primary clarifications to the TPP rules.
-First, TPP Rule 0600-05-.04(4) will clarify the total acquisition cost the taxpayer should report.
+NOTE: The State Board of Equalization adopted four primary clarifications to the TPP rules which took effect on August 10, 2020.
+First, TPP Rule 0600-05-.04(4) was amended to clarify the total acquisition cost the taxpayer should report.
 In particular, if the taxpayer purchased property new, the taxpayer should report the cost new.
-If the taxpayer purchased property used, the taxpayer should report the cost new if that cost is known, or the actual acquisition cost in the year the taxpayer acquired the property if the cost new is not known.
-Second, TPP Rule 0600-05-.04(4) will clarify that for property previously reported as construction-in-process (CIP), the taxpayer should report the total acquisition cost as of the year the property was placed in service rather than the year of purchase, if those years differ.
-Third, TPP Rule 0600-05-.06 will change the reference to acquisition cost from "total acquisition cost to the taxpayer" to "total acquisition cost."
-Finally, TPP Rule 0600-05-.11 will update the reporting schedule.
+If the taxpayer purchased property used, the taxpayer should report the cost new as of the year the property was new if that cost is known, or the actual acquisition cost in the year the taxpayer acquired the property if the cost new is not known.
+Second, TPP Rule 0600-05-.04(4) was also amended to provide that for property previously reported as construction-in-process (CIP), the taxpayer should report the total acquisition cost as of the year the property was placed in service rather than the year of purchase, if those years differ.
+Third, TPP Rule 0600-05-.06 changed the reference to acquisition cost from "total acquisition cost to the taxpayer" to "total acquisition cost."
+Finally, TPP Rule 0600-05-.11 was amended by authorizing the new reporting schedule reproduced in Appendix A.

-When using a standard valuation, the fair market value of raw materials and supplies is presumed to be their total acquisition cost.
+When using a standard valuation, the fair market value of raw materials and supplies is presumed to be the total acquisition cost using the "first-in-first-out" (FIFO) method of accounting.
 T.C.A. § 67-5-903(f); TPP Rule 0600-05-.06(2).
 Scrap property is valued at 2% of total acquisition cost.
 T.C.A. § 67-5-903(f); TPP Rule 0600-05-.06(4).
 The term "scrap value" is defined as ". . . the value of personal property no longer capable of use and for which there is no reasonable expectation of repair."
 TPP Rule 0600-05-.01(11).